Nomow/yass/README.rst

-The above command will install yass and all its dependencies (including) tensorflow (CPU), for GPU do `pip install yass-algorithm[tf-gpu]`.
+The above command will install yass and all its dependencies (including) tensorflow (CPU), for GPU do :code:`pip install yass-algorithm[tf-gpu]`.

-If you have Tensorflow already installed, running `pip install yass-algorithm` will install yass and its dependencies except for Tensorflow.
+If you have Tensorflow already installed, running :code:`pip install yass-algorithm` will install yass and its dependencies except for Tensorflow.
 For more information regarding Tensorflow installation see `this`_.